vinej/sml/README.md

 # SML : alpha 0.0.1

+## What is SML

 SML is a small math language build around 3 open source softwares

 1) KLIB from Attractive Chaos
 2) GNU GSL : The GNU Scientific Library
 3) PLPLOT : PLplot is a cross-platform software package for creating scientific plots

 At first, I was interested only to learn how to transform an INFIX expression into a POSTFIX expression because I was playing with a HP50G emulator calculator.
-As an exercice to re-learn more about C developement I want to develop a small postfix calculator.
+As an exercice to re-learn more about C developement I wanted to develop a small postfix calculator.

-After a while I found the KLIB library with a more complete implementation then mine and after playing around with the KLIB librairy, I decided that I can probably create a small math language to link with GSL end PLPLOT.
+After a while I found the KLIB library with a more complete implementation than mine.
+After using the KLIB librairy, I decided that I could probably create a small math language to do th link with GSL and PLPLOT.

 The result : SML is born.

-So, SML it's a very small language with only the minimum needed to link with GSL and  PLPLOT.
+So, SML it's a language with only the minimum needed to link with GSL and  PLPLOT.
 I want the language to be as simple as possible like Python.
-Is very far to be a complete language like Python.
-It more like a small implementation of GNUPLOT.
+It is very far to be a complete language like Python, it's more like a small implementation like GNUPLOT for PLPLOT.

-To conlcude, SML is only a hobby
+To conclude, SML is only a hobby for me to learn.
+My goal is to link all the PLPLOT functions and some of the GSL math functions (complex, vector, matrix, integration and differiation formulas.)

+## WHO would like to use SML

+I really don't know, because there are so many softwares around this subject, but if you program in C with GSL and PLPLOT, it could be a new usefull tool for you.

 You can:

 - commands separator is <new line> or <;>
-- line continuation caractere is <\> to create expressions spread on many lines
+- line continuation caracter is <\> to create expressions spread on many lines
 - the caractere <#> is used to create comment into the code
 - Functions or sub-routines are created with <def ....  enddef> and execute with <exe>
 - Loops are created with <for ... break ... continue ... next>
 - Conditions ara manage with <if..else..end>
 - Variables are created with the equal caracter <var = expression>

 Language exemple
 ```